 Well, to find out if we're the right fit, instead of using the word "style," one of the first questions I'll ask is, simply, "What are you looking for in a wedding photographer?"

 If you say, "I want every photo to be perfectly set up.
 I don't need that many photos . . .
 I only want the most artistic, flawless photos for my album and gallery wall.
 I want my wedding photographer to use a shot list and only take the photos that are on that list," that means you're looking for a traditional, classic style.
-And within that classic style are the myriad of other forms - "editorial," "high fashion," "fine art," "dramatic," and "commercial," etc. I will say that if this is your answer, I'll point you in the direction of an associate of mine (I never ghost clients - if we aren't the right fit, I will help you find someone who is.
-Wedding planning is hard enough!).
+And within that classic style are the myriad of other forms - "editorial," "high fashion," "fine art," "dramatic," and "commercial," etc. I will say that if this is your answer, I'll point you in the direction of an associate of mine.

 What is Wedding Photojournalism?

 According to the Wedding Photojournalist Association, wedding photojournalists are "telling the story of a wedding, not directing it."
 Now, most wedding photographers will present themselves as people who want to "tell your story" - even traditional, classic wedding photographers!
 So, watch out for that.
 Also know that most wedding photographers are not wedding photojournalists.
-Other than during the formal portraits portion of your day, a wedding photojournalist is never going to direct you to pose, is not going to touch your things, is not going to tell you what to do or where to go or how to stand, and is going to be as invisible as possible.
-A wedding photojournalist will be capturing the scene exactly as it is without inserting themselves whatsoever, looking for the best angles for light, composition, and creativity to tell the true story of the moment in the most artistic way possible - with you hardly even knowing they are there.
+Wedding photojournalism is actually a very rare style.
+Other than during the formal portraits portion of your day, a wedding photojournalist is never going to direct you to pose, is not going to touch your things unless you direct them to, is not going to tell you what to do or where to go or how to stand, and is going to be as invisible as possible.
+A wedding photojournalist will be capturing the scene exactly as it is without inserting themselves, looking for the best angles for light, composition, and creativity to tell the true story of the moment in the most artistic way possible.
 If that sounds a little freaky-stalker-ish, check out this myth-busting article by the WPJA here.